karioth/PredNet-Reimplementation/README.md

 ### Data Preparation
 Use the scripts in '**datapipeline_tf_kitti**' (see '**testing_kitti_tf_data.ipynb**' as an example) to process your video data.
 These scripts will format the data correctly for training with the PredNet model.

+#### Dataset Requirements

+##### Image Size Constraints

+When training the PredNet model on a new dataset, it is crucial to ensure that the dimensions of your input images are compatible with the model's architecture.
+Specifically, each dimension (width and height) of the images must be divisible by `2^(number of layers - 1)`.
+This constraint arises due to the cyclical 2x2 max-pooling and upsampling operations used within the network.

 ### Modifying the Model
 To adjust the model architecture or training process, modify the '**PredNetModel**' class in '**model.py**'.
 For custom data inputs or formats, update the data pipeline scripts in the '**datapipeline_tf_kitti**' directory.